-The conference will take place at the Octagon at Queen Mary University of London, on December 7.
-It is organised in collaboration with Queen Mary University of London, Good Electronics and the Business, Human Rights and the Environment Research Group at University of Greenwich.
+Electronics Watch holds an annual conference in December each year.
+Last year the conference took place at the Octagon at Queen Mary University of London, on December 7.
+It was organised in collaboration with Queen Mary University of London, Good Electronics and the Business, Human Rights and the Environment Research Group at University of Greenwich.

-The Electronics Watch Conference 2017 will focus on precarious labour in the electronics industry and explore ways in which public sector buyers can help protect the rights of workers in unreliable and often abusive forms of employment.
-As in previous years, the Conference will feature leading practitioners in the field of socially responsible public procurement, experts in international labour rights, and grassroots workplace monitors from electronics production regions around the world.
+The Electronics Watch Conference 2017 focused on precarious labour in the electronics industry and explored ways in which public sector buyers can help protect the rights of workers in unreliable and often abusive forms of employment.
+As in previous years, the Conference featured leading practitioners in the field of socially responsible public procurement, experts in international labour rights, and grassroots workplace monitors from electronics production regions around the world.

 - Hear directly from workplace monitors about conditions in factories that may be supplying goods to your institution